vd437/read-rate-reflect/README.md

 # Read, Rate, Reflect

 **Read, Rate, Reflect** is a simple and organized web application designed to help users track books they've read, rate them, and write personal notes.
+You can [experience the live demo here](https://preview--read-rate-reflect.lovable.app/).
 The app features a clean and user-friendly interface, allowing users to manage their reading journey smoothly and comfortably.

-## Live Preview
-Check out the live demo: [https://preview--read-rate-reflect.lovable.app/](https://preview--read-rate-reflect.lovable.app/)

 ## Features